New south wales

 Ian is the owner manager of a 400 ha grazing property in Central Western NSW.
 Ian has worked at TAFE NSW, teaching rural business management as well as developing the college curriculum.
 He has practiced Holistic Management since 2006 and has trained with American, Australian and South African educators.

 Mark has extensive agricultural experience across a number of agricultural industries.
-He facilitates groups and family businesses to improve profitability and sustainability.
+He facilitates groups and family businesses to improve profitability, wellbeing and sustainability.
 He also organises and conducts business management and natural resource management education programs using Holistic Management.
-Additionally, Mark is a trained business coach for individual farm families and uses the “On Track” process model to improve business performance.
+Additionally, Mark is a trained business coach for individual farm families and uses this to help them improve business performance.
+Mark is also interested in new ways of Succession Planning and creating family farm of the future.
+Mark is a Board Member of a range of local Community Groups.

 Paul's abiding interest in Holistic Decision Making is to spread its capability to the country towns of Australia and, thus, help them to ensure their viability.
 He educates at the Australian Graduate School of Management, a School of the University of New South Wales, where he is a member of the core faculty for the General Manager Program.
 He brings Holistic Decision Making concepts to his other teaching roles in personal and corporate communication.
 Holistic Management figures, too, in his advisory roles with senior persons in business and government on a consulting basis.